ErisVentures/optyx-blog/content/posts/2020-05-01-release-notes-1-1-0.md

 image: ../assets/homepage-hero.jpg
 ---

-We're very excited to announce Optyx `v1.1` and a slew of highly requested features from users like you!
+We're very excited to announce the release of Optyx `v1.1` and a slew of highly requested features from users like you!
 Insider Preview users should already see these features in `v1.1.0` and all Optyx users should start seeing these features in `v1.1.1`.

 ### Features